-- We are partners to our insureds and offer them our full support. - We ensure a return on equity to our shareholders. - We offer professional and personal development to our employees. - We behave friendly and responsibly to our social environment.
+- > We are partners to and support our policyholders. - > We ensure a return on equity to our shareholders. - > We offer professional and personal development to our employees. - > We behave friendly and responsibly to our social environment.

-8.2 VISION
+8.2 Vision

-To be a financial and insurance group recognisable in its target markets for the highest-quality insurance, reinsurance and other financial products provided.
+To be a financial and insurance group recognisable in its target markets for the highestquality insurance, reinsurance and other financial products provided.

-Group companies will be recognisable in the target markets for providing the highest-quality products.
+Group companies will be recognisable in the target markets for providing the highestquality products.
 By offering a complete range of products, we will allow our clients to choose the optimal level of financial safety based on their specific needs.
 We will provide expert advice to our clients to choose the appropriate set of products, always guided by client safety and satisfaction.